-Action - Email Performance Statistics
+7.7.3.1 Action - Email Performance Statistics

-On the Action section of the wizard, enter the recipient email(s), separating multiple emails with either commas or semi-colons.
+On the Action section of the wizard, enter the recipient email(s), separating multiple emails with semi-colons.

 Important: If you see the following image, click on the yellow box to be taken to the Service Control page where SMTP can be set up.
-See Section 3.3.3: Simple Mail Transfer Protocol (SMTP).
+See Section 3.3.3: Email.